drbitboy/Tycho2_SQLite_RTree/gaia/README.md

 ----
 ### SQLite3 typical query

-The design typical query, e.g.  to retrieve all stars brighter than 17th magnitude in the spatial "box" defined by
+The design typical query, e.g.  to retrieve all stars darker than 18th magnitude in the spatial "box" defined by

     [123 < RA < 124]